-For those who want to apply to either attend
+For those who want to apply to either attend annually, thanks to a foundation put in place camp or work as a counselor next summer,

 Cecil said they can visit www.lionscamp.org.

 "The application portal opens Jan.
 1 each year, and there is a staff page set up to apply for summer jobs," he said.